v923z/micropython-ulab/docs/manual/source/ulab-programming.rst

 Earlier we have seen, how ``ulab``\ ’s functions and methods can be accessed in ``micropython``.
 This last section of the book explains, how these functions are implemented.
-This should serve at least two purposes.
-First, it should become clear, what the trade-offs are, and that would allow the user to optimise the code in ``python``.

-Second, by the end of the section, one should be able to extend ``ulab``, and write their own functions.
+By the end of this chapter, not only would you be able to extend ``ulab``, and write your own ``numpy``-compatible functions, but through a deeper understanding of the inner workings of the functions, you would be able to see what the trade-offs are at the ``python`` level.

 Code organisation
 -----------------